stupidpupil/twRch/README.md

 ## Features and Antifeatures

 * Local postcode lookup (excluding Northern Ireland)
-* Includes boundaries for Local Authorities, MSOAs and LSOAs (Generalised and Clipped only)
+* Includes boundaries for Countries, Local Authorities, MSOAs and LSOAs (Generalised and Clipped only)
 * At least 60 megabytes installed

 ## Examples